Ryan Shazier: 5 Things To Know About Steelers LB Who Is Recovering From Scary Back Injury

 In an attempt to make a tackle, Steelers linebacker, Ryan Shazier, 25, suffered a nasty back injury during last night’s game.
 In a collision with Cincinnati Bengals receiver, Josh Malone, Shazier had to be carted off the field, where he was taken to the University of Cincinnati Medical Center.
 Upon attempting the tackle, Shazier’s legs appeared to go limp as he held his lower back.
 Fans and other players in the league immediately voiced their prayers for the star LB, as many feared his injury could lead to paralysis.
 Here is the latest update on Shazier, and a brief history.

-1. Shazier attended Ohio State, where he was a star college football player — He finished out the season in 2012, leading the Big Ten with 17 tackles and placed second in the league with115 tackles.
+1. Shazier attended Ohio State, where he was a star college football player — He finished out the season in 2012, leading the Big Ten with 17 tackles and placed second in the league with 115 tackles.
 In 2013, he recorded more than 20 tackles, which resulted in a tie for the school record with 16 solo tackles and 5 for loss.
 He was later voted a first-team All-American by the Associated Press, ESPN, Sports Illustrated and USA Today.
 In early 2014, he announced that he would forgo his senior season at Ohio State and enter the 2014 NFL Draft.
 He ended up being drafted in the first round by the Steelers.

 2. He has become one of the best defensive players in the league — Shazier has had an incredible impact on the Steelers defense.
 He’s become on of the team’s top defenders, leading the team in tackles, interceptions, forced fumbles and passes deflected.
 Last season, Shazier was named to his first Pro Bowl.
 In April 2017, the Steelers picked up the fifth-year option of his contract.